crisvp/msplit/README.md

 ## License

-Distributed under the terms of the MILF General Software License.
+Distributed under the terms of the MIT License (see the LICENSE file)